 π Runs entirely in your browser.
 Nothing you enter is sent to any server.

-Base64 is a way of representing binary data as plain ASCII text β it converts every 3 bytes of input into 4 printable characters drawn from a 64-character alphabet.
-It's used everywhere: embedding images in HTML and CSS, encoding data in JWT tokens, pasting binary content into JSON or XML, and attaching files in emails.
+Base64 is a way of representing binary data as plain ASCII text β it converts every 3 bytes of input into 4 printable characters drawn from a 64-character alphabet (AβZ, aβz, 0β9, + and /, with = used for padding).
 The encoded output is always about 33% larger than the input, which is the trade-off for making arbitrary data safe to transmit through text-only channels.